 “He died last week.”

 I was surprised, which maybe is a strange thing.
-Paul was old, and he didn’t take great care of himself.
+Paul was old, and he hadn’t taken great care of himself.
+Cigarettes and malt liquor, and Philly cheese steak Hot Pockets for dinner.
 I guess I was surprised that I could, all of the sudden, feel the loss.
 Like the rapidly departing imprint of a head on a pillow, I could feel him slipping away.
 Rick started to say something, then his phone rang.

 “Hold on a sec, Eli.
 Hi, Dr. Rose, what’s up?”
 Rick said.